WLKY: As an ABC affiliate

 Kentuckiana Television sold WLKY to Sonderling Broadcasting (which would acquire several radio and television stations in mid-sized markets such as WAST (now WNYT) in Albany, New York, until that company merged with Viacom in 1979) in 1967.
 The station moved to its current location on Mellwood Avenue in 1968.
 In 1973, Sonderling sold the station to Denver-based Combined Communications.
 Combined eventually merged its television properties with the Gannett Company in 1979.

-In February 1979, WLKY was forced off the air for three days when the station's transmission facility was directly hit by lightning strike.
-The uncertainty of when to return to the air prompted the station to purchase airtime on then-Independent station WDRB (now a Fox affiliate in order to broadcast their local newscasts, as well as the final two episodes of the long-awaited miniseries Roots: The Next Generations through ABC.
+In February 1979, WLKY was forced off the air for three days when the station's transmission facility was directly hit by a lightning strike.
+The uncertainty of when to return to the air prompted the station to purchase airtime on then-Independent station WDRB (now a Fox affiliate) in order to broadcast their local newscasts, as well as the final two episodes of the long-awaited miniseries Roots: The Next Generations through ABC.

-In the spring of 1983, Gannett sold WLKY and WPTA in Fort Wayne, Indiana (the two smallest stations by market size in Gannett's television station portfolio at the time) to Pulitzer Publishing, after it purchased WLVI-TV in Boston (now owned by Sunbeam Television) from Field Communications and WTCN-TV (now KARE) in Minneapolis–Saint Paul from Metromedia.
+In the spring of 1983, Gannett sold WLKY and WPTA in Fort Wayne, Indiana (the two smallest stations by market size in Gannett's television station portfolio at the time), to Pulitzer Publishing, after it purchased WLVI-TV in Boston (now owned by Sunbeam Television) from Field Communications and WTCN-TV (now KARE) in Minneapolis–Saint Paul from Metromedia.
 This was because the WLVI-TV and WTCN purchases put Gannett with two stations over the Federal Communications Commission's seven-station ownership limit for television stations that was in effect at the time.
 Pulitzer kept WLKY but sold WPTA to the Granite Broadcasting Corporation in 1989.
-From 1977 to 1986, WLKY was branded on-air as "32 Alive."
+From 1977 to 1986, WLKY was branded on-air as "32 Alive".
 At the time it was implemented, Combined Communications used the "Alive" moniker on four of its stations—WLKY, WPTA, KOCO-TV in Oklahoma City and WXIA-TV in Atlanta.
-WXIA-TV still uses the "Alive" moniker under Gannett ownership, as did WPTA until 2016, although that station is no longer owned by the former Gannett corporation (now known as Tegna).
+WXIA-TV still uses the "Alive" moniker under Gannett ownership, as does WPTA (with a break between 2016 and 2022), although that station is no longer owned by the former Gannett corporation (now known as Tegna).